 DOCSIS 3.1 performance increase – by eliminating the analog laser, the optical noise contribution to SNR is eliminated too.
 This allows for higher modulation profiles and use of the full potential of the DOCSIS 3.1 in the MSO network.
 Elimination of the AM optics improves SNR around 4 dB.
 This allows using a very high modulation like 4k QAM, and in the future, with the elimination of amplifier cascades, even up to 16k QAM in a coaxial plant.

 Operational improvements – AM optics is much more complicated to set up and maintain than the Ethernet optical link.
 For MSO operation teams, it will be much easier to set up and maintain the optical link.

 Higher capacity digital optical links, such as 10GbE, are designed to operate over much longer distances than AM Optics.
 Extending the distance between the CCAP and HFC node allows MSO to move CCAP equipment from HUB to the main HE.
 Moreover, digital interfaces allows more capacity on the fiber with up to 40 DWDM 10GbE channels for the single pair of fiber.
 The same fiber can be used for different access technologies even for the radio access backhaul.

 The simplicity of the transport platform – Rather than managing and maintaining separate networks and operations for linear TV, VoD, Internet, and OOB in AM Optics network.
-MSO will have the single all-IP infrastructure to deliver all services in the same way.
+MSO will have a single all-IP infrastructure to deliver all services in the same way.
 Also, services like VIDEO or VOD can be delivered from the main HE or even DataCenter of the MSO.
-The scenario of aggregation of the services is adressed in the Multicore architecture section.
+The scenario of aggregation of the services is addressed in the Multicore architecture section.